NVIDIA RAPIDS¶

 Note the “RAPIDS basic execution” option is for illustrative purposes and not recommended to run RAPIDS on Summit since it underutilizes resources.
 If your RAPIDS code is single GPU, consider Jupyter or the concurrent job steps option.

-Concurrent job steps with RAPIDS¶
+Simultaneous job steps with RAPIDS

 #BSUB -P <PROJECT>